amxv/terminal-mcp/README.md

 - 🔧 **Supports mcp.json config**: Support for common configuration files from popular MCP clients (Cursor, Claude Code, etc.)
 - 🔐 **Authentication**: Support for custom headers and environment variables
 - 🎯 **Direct Tool Calls**: Connect to any MCP server without configuration
-- 📦 **Agent-Safe Binary**: Zero risk of config changes or bypassing security controls because your agent literally gets a different binary that allows listing and calling pre-configured tools.
+- 📦 **Agent-Safe Binary**: Zero risk of config changes or bypassing security controls because your agent literally gets a different binary that only allows listing and calling pre-configured tools.

 ---